CGamesPlay/infra/workloads/seafile/README.md

 sed -i 's/memcached:11211/localhost:11211/' conf/seahub_settings.py
 # I also choose to disable search.
 Note that ElasticSearch is not in the manifests.
 sed -i '/\[INDEX FILES\]/,/\[.*\]/ s/^enabled = true/enabled = false/' conf/seafevents.conf
+# Two gunicorn workers are plenty for this low-traffic instance; each
+# costs ~120MiB and the default is 5.
+sed -i 's/^workers = 5$/workers = 2/' conf/gunicorn.conf.py
 ```

 After doing that, restart the deployment using `kubectl rollout restart deployment seafile`.
 Then you can log in normally and set up the instance the way you like.
 Make sure to do these two things: